 We also aim to create future capacity in First Nations by encouraging youth to pursue careers in science and technology.
 Our yearly Student Achievement Awards play a large part in achieving this goal.
-In 2020, we will be announcing three memorial awards and two student achievement awards for First Nations youth.
 In addition to this, OFNTSC attends career fairs to promote careers within tribal councils and First Nations.

 - Capital Project Planning and Development

 - Operations and Maintenance

 - Fire Protection

 - Housing Inspections

 Our underlying objectives are to foster greater First Nation autonomy in the acquisition of capital facilities and infrastructure development.
 We also promote the development of modern community health and safety practices.

 In September 2022, our Board and Senior Management Staff met to create our new 2023 – 2028 Strategic Plan, which refined and reassessed our goals to frame them in a way that would produce a roadmap to help us get there.
 Below we’ve provided our updated Vision and Mission statements, along with the four main pillars of our current strategy for improving technical self-sufficiency for First Nations in Ontario.

 To support and empower First Nations on their journey to technical self-reliance.

 Supporting First Nations in their right to technical self-determination through the delivery of culturally respectful professional technical services and training.